Artist Stories

 Johannes Vermeer, Christ in the House of Martha and Mary, 1655, Scottish National Gallery, Edinburgh, Scotland.

 Abraham Bredius can be justified in his mistake.
 When he looked at the fakes, he saw the style and subjects similar to this painting.
 It is one of the earliest Vermeer’s works which depicts a biblical scene instead of the quiet interiors and anonymous females which would follow later.
 Scholars suspected that Vermeer had been to Italy and was inspired by Caravaggio.
-His influence is seen here in the light and shadow contrasts and the handling of colour.
+His influence is seen here in the light and shadow contrasts and the handling of color.

 Look carefully at the following paintings.
 Are you able to outsmart Abraham Bredius and discern that they are not Vermeer?